nishoof/elevator/README.md

 ## Elevator

-It's an elevator
+- It's an elevator!

-Run the main method in the Game class.
+- Run the main method in the Game class.

 ## Libraries